aaronmarr/aaronmarr.github.io/_posts/2023-03-07-dependency-injection-in-express-js.md

 module.exports = mountRoutes;
 ```

 And that's it.
 You should now have an API which you can use to query users.

+> To run this example you will need the sql file which can be found [here](https://github.com/aaronmarr/express-di-example/blob/main/src/sqlite3.db) and should be placed in `/src/sqlite3.db`

 ```bash
 curl http://localhost:4000/users